tlswg/tls-key-update/draft-ietf-tls-extended-key-update.md

 Notes:

 - No "accept/reject" or status in Resp; wire format has only a KeyShareEntry.
-- Responder may defer Resp under load (no status reply), then must send it.
+- Responder may defer Resp under load (no status reply), then must send it once resources are free.
 - If a classic KeyUpdate arrives (EKU negotiated), ABORT "unexpected_message".

 ## DTLS 1.3 State Machines